-Want to come to Capri in the winter, but worried you'll find everything closed?
+Want to come to Capri in the autumn or winter, but worried you'll find everything closed?
 Here are a few insider tips for those keen to discover a different kind of Capri: wild, romantic, and almost completely tourist-free!

 What can I do?

 Walk of course!
 Make sure you stroll through the Gardens of Augustus, which is free during the winter.
 One of the best walks is along Via Tragara with its fabulous view of the Faraglioni at the end from the Belvedere di Tragara .

 Another all-year-round attraction is the chairlift to Monte Solaro.
 In the winter, the chairlift is open until 4 pm.
 On a clear winter's day (without the risk of summer haze!) the view from the summit is particularly spectacular.
 Don't be lazy: by all means, take the chairlift up to the top of the mountain, but make the descent in foot, via the pretty cliff edge church of Cetrella.
 On your way down, stop at Villa San Michele, open all year round.

 If the weather is fine and the sea is calm, you can visit the Blue Grotto.
 Inquire at the Tourist Information Office in the Piazzetta or Marina Grande (081 837 0686) if the grotto is open.
 Don't despair if the ticket offices for the tour boats are closed!
 Just ask fishermen in Marina Grande, and you'll find that there is always someone available to take you.

 On warm days, you can even bask in the sun on the Marina Piccola beach, located on the south side of the island where the wind is less harsh and the temperature always a few degrees warmer than elsewhere on the island.
 It's not unusual to find islanders swimming all year round.